HIRING AND EMPLOYMENT POLICIES AND REQUIREMENTS

 Sheriff’s Office Additional Requirements: Applicants will not be considered for Sheriff’s Office employment who:

-•Have plead guilty, nolo contendere, or been found or adjudicated guilty of a Driving While Intoxicated (DWI) offense, either alcohol or drugs, within the past ten (10) years in Arkansas or any other jurisdiction.
+•Have pleaded guilty, nolo contendere, or been found or adjudicated guilty of a Driving While Intoxicated (DWI) offense, either alcohol or drugs, within the past ten (10) years in Arkansas or any other jurisdiction.

-•Is the respondent in an Ex Parte or Permanent Order of Protection remaining in effect in Arkansas or any other jurisdiction.
+•Is the respondent in an Ex Parte or Permanent Order of Protection remaining in effect in Arkansas or any other jurisdiction?

-**Other convictions for a minor misdemeanor offense will not necessarily disqualify the applicant, however the Interview Board and Sheriff will look closely at the circumstances surrounding any criminal arrests or convictions.
-These same requirements apply to all sworn full time, part time, and reserve deputy positions.
+**Other convictions for a minor misdemeanor offense will not necessarily disqualify the applicant, however, the Interview Board and Sheriff will look closely at the circumstances surrounding any criminal arrests or convictions.
+These same requirements apply to all sworn full-time, part-time, and reserve deputy positions.

-SPECIFIC REQUIREMENTS – NON-SWORN EMPLOYEES: Non-Sworn civilian employees, including Secretarial, Clerical, Administrative personnel and sworn employees with restricted arrest powers (such as Jailers) must normally meet all of the same requirements as sworn employees, with the following exceptions:
+SPECIFIC REQUIREMENTS – NON-SWORN EMPLOYEES: Non-Sworn civilian employees, including Secretarial, Clerical, and Administrative personnel and sworn employees with restricted arrest powers (such as Jailers) must normally meet all of the same requirements as sworn employees, with the following exceptions:

 •Non-sworn civilian employees and sworn employees with restricted powers must only be eighteen (18) years of age rather than twenty-one (21) years of age.

-•Non-sworn civilian employees are not required to submit to psychological evaluation, while sworn employees with restricted powers (Jailers limited primarily to serving warrants in the Detention Center) are required to submit to psychological evaluation.
+•Non-sworn civilian employees are not required to submit to a psychological evaluation, while sworn employees with restricted powers (Jailers limited primarily to serving warrants in the Detention Center) are required to submit to psychological evaluation.

 ALL APPLICATIONS WILL BE KEPT ON FILE FOR 6 MONTHS..THEN REFRESHED